jantsje/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD researcher in the department of Environmental Economics of the Institute for Environmental Studies (IVM) at the Vrije Universiteit Amsterdam.
+I am a postdoctoral researcher at [CREED](https://www.creedexperiment.nl/creed/), the Center for Research in Experimental Economics and political Decision making of the University of Amsterdam.
 My main interests are experimental economics and behavioral economics.
-My PhD project aims at improving individual flood-preparedness by finding the determinants of individual decisions to invest in flood damage mitigation measures.

-I have a research master in Neuroeconomics from Maastricht University, with a particular focus on experimental economics and behavioural economics.
+I have a research master in Neuroeconomics from Maastricht University, with a particular focus on experimental economics, behavioral economics and virtual reality.
 My PhD supervisors are [Wouter Botzen](https://research.vu.nl/en/persons/wjw-botzen) and [Julia Blasch](https://research.vu.nl/en/persons/julia-blasch).
+My PhD project aimed to improve individual flood-preparedness by finding the determinants of individual decisions to invest in flood damage mitigation measures.
-I expect to complete my PhD at the end of 2020.
+*I expect to defend my dissertation in Summer 2021.*

-I will join the amazing team of [Shaul Shalvi](https://www.uva.nl/profiel/s/h/s.shalvi/s.shalvi.html) at [CREED](https://www.creedexperiment.nl/creed/) (University of Amsterdam) as a postdoctoral researcher in January 2021.
+Currently, I am working in the team of [Shaul Shalvi](https://www.uva.nl/profiel/s/h/s.shalvi/s.shalvi.html) on a [project](https://behavioralethics.org/project/trustpath/) studying the importance of trust in the sharing economy.